Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 EBITDA and Normalized Earnings

 Adjusted EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) represents the “true” operating profit of your business after removing non-recurring items.
+Since EBITDA is calculated based on accrual accounting, the timing of revenue and expense recognition can differ from actual cash movements, which impacts normalized earnings and provides a clearer picture of ongoing financial performance.
 This normalized figure becomes the baseline for valuation discussions and strategic planning alike.

 Working Capital Analysis